 Q: What happens if I delete an Office 365 connected Yammer group?

 A: As with all Office 365 groups, all the content associated with the group is deleted.
 This includes the document library, OneNote notebook and Planner plans.
-See this article about deleting groups for details.
+See Delete a group for details.

 Q: Can I have a group with dynamic membership in Yammer

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
-See this articlefor requirements and limitations.
+See Create a dynamic group for requirements and limitations.

 Q: In a new group, I see there are Yammer Files and a SharePoint Online Doc Library, are these the same thing?